Thuthikaran/Thuthikaran/README.md

 <h1>Hey!
 Nice to see you.</h1>
 <hr>
 <h3>Welcome to my page! 👋 </h3>
-<h4>I'm Thuthikaran, a full-stack developer based in Paris, France.  </h4>
+<p>I'm Thuthikaran, a full-stack developer based in Paris, France.  </p>
-<h4>I'm currently focused on building modern web applications using React and Node.js.</h4>
+<p>I'm currently focused on building modern web applications using React and Node.js.</p>

 ### 🛠 Tech Stack: